elithrar/elithrar.github.io/_posts/2016-03-20-testing-http-handlers-go.md

 * Create a stub that intentionally throws errors, so we can test that our handlers throw the right status code (e.g. a HTTP 500) and/or write the expected response.
-* Create a 'good' stub that returns a (static) `*datastore.Project` and test that (for example) we can marshal it as JSON.
+* How you might go about creating a 'good' stub that returns a (static) `*datastore.Project` and test that (for example) we can marshal it as JSON.
   This would catch the case where changes to the upstream type might cause it to be incompatible with `encoding/json`.

 ## What Next?